 There will always be someone hotter than you.

-Even the hottest, most successful women do this.
 The hosts of a podcast I listen to regularly joke about how they’ve been at parties where a hot chick has walked in and they have had ‘no choice’ but to pick a fight with their boyfriend so that they would both have to leave the party.

 Do you think the presence of a hot girl is enough to end your relationship?
 More so, do you think your boyfriend is never going to be in the presence of a hot girl?